AliMora83/dbank/README.md

 - Click to open the above link.
 - Click on 'Create Sender's Account' to generate account info.
 - Click on 'Create Receiver's Account' to generate account info.
-- Enter the amount you wish too send to Receiver.
+- Enter the amount you wish to send to Receiver.
 - Copy and Paste Receiver's Account number into Destination Account and press send.

 ## How to install locally